AstroKriel/astrokriel.github.io/_pages/research.md

 feature_row:
 - image_path: /assets/kriel2023slices.png
-  title: "Characterising Magnetic Structures in Turbulent Dynamos"
+  title: "Magnetic Structures in Turbulent Dynamos"
-  excerpt: "We developed new methods for characterising magnetic field structures in plasmas, which revealed a clear relationship between the local, small-scale morphology of magnetic fields and the global, large-scale flow properties of plasmas.
-In, the warm phase of the ISM, for example, where turbulent motions are subsonic (top row panels), magnetic fields tend to form folded structures that lead to magnetic energy concentrated on the smallest scales allowed by dissipation processes.
-In the supersonically-moving (bottom row panels), cold phase of the ISM, however, shocks violently reorganise magnetic fields into larger-scale structures associated with denser regions of plasma."
+  excerpt: "Using our newly developed methods for characterising magnetic field structures in plasmas, we established a clear relationship between the local, small-scale morphology of magnetic fields and the global, large-scale flow properties of the plasma medium.
+In, the warm phase of the ISM, for example, where turbulent motions are subsonic (**top row panels**), magnetic fields tend to form folded structures that lead to magnetic energy concentrated on the smallest scales allowed by dissipation processes.
+In the supersonically-moving (**bottom row panels**), cold phase of the ISM, however, shocks violently reorganise magnetic fields into larger-scale structures associated with denser regions of plasma."

 - image_path: /assets/cube.gif
   title: "Compressibility in Dynamos"